ivoa/dm-usecases/usecases/identity/mcd-implementation/README.md

-# Implementation of 'Column Grouping' case
+# Implementation of 'Identity' case

 # Overview
   This case involves data extracted from a SIMBAD TAP service.